melisa-abuin/my-resume-online/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.js`.
-The page auto-updates as you edit the file.
+## Technolgies

+- Javascript
+- CSS
+- HTML

+## Frameworks and libraries

+- Next.js
+- React.js
+- Styled-components
+- Jest
+- Enzyme

 ## Colors

-Colors names found in 'name that color' http://chir.ag/projects/name-that-color
+- Colors names found in 'name that color' http://chir.ag/projects/name-that-color

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+- This application is conected and hosted with Vercel

 ## Testing

-npm test -> for run tests suites and update snapshots

-npm test -- --coverage to check coverage of testing
+- This app is tested using Jest and Enzyme.
+Also coverage is over 97%!

+## Contributions

+* Contributions are welcome.
+Just create a Fork ([How to do it](http://kbroman.org/github_tutorial/pages/fork.html)), and the open a PR to discuss the changes.
+* Please check coverage in every change you add!